 Exposition: is available at St. Gregory’s on Weds from 4 – 5 (also available on livestream) and at St. Mary’s Chorley on Tues and Fri 12.30 - 13.00.

-Sincere Thanks: To Father Graeme for coming to say our Mass again today: it is greatly appreciated.
+Sincere Thanks: To Father Xavier for coming to say our Mass again today: it is greatly appreciated.

 Chorley and Preston Hospitals: Please contact St Joseph's Chorley (01257 262713) if any member of your family is admitted into Chorley Hospital and needs a visit.
 For the chaplaincy at Royal Preston Hospital Tel: 01772 522435.
 For the chaplaincy at Wigan Infirmary Tel: 01942 822324.